fxstein/GoProX/README.md

 # GoProExif
-ExifTool wrapper to process common Exif metadata from GoPro Media files for use in other Apps like Apple Photos.
+ExifTool wrapper to process common Exif metadata from GoPro Media files for use in other macOS Apps like Apple Photos.

 > This is currently early work in progress...